valenpe7/1.5142084/README.md

 ### How to launch the notebook:

-If you have downloaded the notebook and the data and have all the requirements installed your computer, you may start the notebook locally.
+If you have downloaded the notebook and the data and have all the requirements installed on your computer, you may launch the notebook locally.

 Alternatively, if you do not have installed all the requirements, you may launch the notebooks on-line using
 * **Jupyter NBViwever** (non-interactive): https://nbviewer.jupyter.org/github/valenpe7/relativistic_mirrors/blob/master/data_analysis.ipynb